Welcome

 DVD/TV Series Review: Northern Exposure: Season 2

 There are a couple of different versions of season two out there.
 The original 2004 release, which is the one I have, does have the original music on it (at least most of it).
 Any subsequent US releases, including in the full-season set, do have some replacement music.
-As most are aware, music was a huge part of the show, especially the scenes in the radio station, and because the show aired long before DVD was even a thing, getting the rights to use the show in the DVD releases was very expensive and Universal started replacing some of the original music with canned instrumental music.
-The problem was, the instrumental music was often horrible (think elevator Muzak but without any recognizable songs), and in the instances where specific songs were used as a part of the storyline, not just to have something playing in the background, the replacement music did not have the same effect at all.
+As most are aware, music was a huge part of the show, especially the scenes in the radio station, and because the show aired long before DVD was even a thing, getting the rights to use the show in the DVD releases was very expensive.
+Universal started replacing some of the original music with canned instrumental music.
+The problem was that the instrumental music was often horrible (think Elevator Muzak but without any recognizable songs), and in the instances where specific songs were used as a part of the storyline, not just to have something playing in the background, the replacement music did not have the same effect at all.
 If the original songs were replaced I do not believe they were replaced with the instrumental tracks on the original DVD release, they just picked different songs.
 I am not sure about what was done on the re-releases.
 I can tell you that the Etta James song, At Last, is included in the season finale on at least some of the sets.
 Of course, for die-hard fans of the show, there is a Blu-Ray set that was released in the UK that does have the original episodes with all the original music, but it is expensive and harder to find.

 DVD/TV Series Review: Northern Exposure: Season 1

-The first season of Northern Exposure was a short season (just 8 episodes) that aired in the summer of 1990.
-The plot involved a young doctor from New York named Joel Fleischman (played by Rob Morrow) whose medical school loans were underwritten by the state of Alaska.
+Northern Exposure is the "Fish out of Water" series that ran from 1990 to 1995.
+The eight-episode first season aired during the summer of 1990.
+It was created by Joshua Brand and John Falsey and starred Rob Morrow, Janine Turner, John Corbett, Cynthia Geary, Darren E. Burrows, Barry Corbin, John Cullum, Peg Phillps, and Elane Miles.
+The show's premise is that a young doctor from New York named Joel Fleischman (played by Rob Morrow), whose medical school loans were underwritten by the state of Alaska.
 As a result, Joel is under contract to work in Alaska for four years.
 He expected to work in Anchorage, but when he gets to Alaska he finds out that he will be working in the very remote town of Cicely, full of quirky residents.
 What follows is a pretty fun fish-out-of-water dramedy.

-The show co-starred Janine Turner as Maggie O'Connell a bush pilot and Joel's landlord with whom he has a love-hate relationship, Barry Corbin as Maurice Minnifield, a multi-millionaire businessman, former fighter pilot and astronaut who moved to the area after retiring and owns most everything in the area, John Cullum as Holling Vincoeur who owns the local bar and is Maurice's ex-best friend and current rival due to winning the affection of Shelly Tambo (played by Cynthia Geary) a former Miss Northwest Passage brought to Cicely by Maurice, who had hoped to marry her but chose Holling instead, Darren E. Burrows who plays Ed Chigliak a young Native Amerian teenager who is a movie fanatic, Peg Phillips as Ruth-Anne Miller, who owns the local convenience store, John Corbett who plays Chris Stevens, an ex-con with little direction in life who is the morning DJ at the local radio station owned by Maurice, and Elane Miles as Marilyn Whirlwind, Joel's unwanted assistant at his office.
+The show co-starred Janine Turner as Maggie O'Connell, a bush pilot and Joel's landlord with whom he has a love-hate relationship.
+Barry Corbin co-stars as Maurice Minnifield, a multi-millionaire businessman who is a former fighter pilot and astronaut who moved to the area after retiring and owns most everything in the area.
+John Cullum plays Holling Vincoeur, who owns the local bar and is Maurice's ex-best friend and current rival due to winning the affection of Shelly Tambo (played by Cynthia Geary), a former Miss Northwest Passage brought to Cicely by Maurice, who had hoped to marry her but chose Holling instead.
+Darren E. Burrows plays Ed Chigliak, a young Native American teenager who is a movie fanatic.
+Peg Phillips plays Ruth-Anne Miller, who owns the local convenience store and runs the local post office.
+John Corbett plays Chris Stevens, an ex-con with little direction in life who is the morning DJ at the local radio station owned by Maurice.
+Finally, Elane Miles plays Marilyn Whirlwind, Joel's unwanted assistant at his office.

 It is worth noting that this release does include the original music that was used when the show aired on TV.
 As most fans of the show are aware, the show used a lot of copyrighted music.
-When the first season was initially released on DVD in the US it was very expensive because of how much Universal had to pay for the rights to the music.
-Some of the second season sets also had the original music, but from the third season forward, the DVDs used replacement music which was basically canned instrumental music.
+When the first season was initially released on DVD in the US, it was very expensive because of how much Universal had to pay for the rights to the music.
+Some of the second-season sets also had the original music, but from the third season forward, the DVDs used replacement music, which was basically canned instrumental music.
 If you get one of the later US releases some of the songs in the first season are replaced.
 Given how important the music is to the series, most people want the original songs, so keep that in mind.

 Overall, the season is very good.
 The acting and writing are excellent, but the episodes are much more stand-alone in this season than they are in later seasons.
-Basically, after you watch the pilot the episodes can be watched in almost any order as there is not a ton of flow from one to another.
+Basically, after you watch the pilot, the episodes can be watched in almost any order, as there is not a ton of flow from one to another.
 The show does a fun nod to Twin Peaks, the other popular show of 1990, and the season finale introduces the character Adam, played by Adam Arkin, who is basically the Cicely version of Bigfoot (someone everyone has heard of but has never seen), who would be a major recurring character throughout the series.
 The first season basically sets up the premise and the characters but is not as good as it would become in the subsequent seasons.

 Tuesday, January 18, 2022